 The spectacular show will begin at 11 pm.
 Guests can view the fireworks that will light up the night sky from any vantage point in Gatlinburg in the heart of downtown.

-Admission is free.
-Claim your spot early for the best views.
+Admission is free, but be sure to claim your spot early for the best views.

 2. Pigeon Forge Patriot Festival

 This event will feature food, games and a fun evening that ends with live fireworks.
-The musicians Liquid Velvet, Swamp River Revival and Josh Turner will be performing.
+Sara Evans and On The Border: Eagles Tribute will be performing.

 Read Also: Upcoming events in July in Pigeon Forge, Gatlinburg, Sevierville